nitrologic/fountain/roha/fountain.md

 A research tool for advanced model manipulation.

-Timestamps in some file names is hex seconds since 1.1.1970.
+Timestamps in logging files use slopmarks, a hexadecimal encoding of sixteenths of a second since 2025.4.12.

 # documentation